 - Status report: what do satellites tell us about global warming?

-- The UK Met Office shows the long-term history of warming
+- The long-term history of warming

 - Who produces this satellite data & analysis?

 - About The Elusive Absolute Surface Air Temperature (SAT)

 - A few key things to remember about global warming!

 - For More Information